dbat1sta/cyberportfolio/README.md

 # Objective

 My computer science journey had caused me to develop a passion for cybersecurity and the technology that defends digital systems.
-I am eager to begin my career in the field, specifically aiming to join a team as a Security Operation Center Tier 1 Analyst.
+I am eager to begin my career in the field, specifically aiming to join a team as a information security specialist.
 Currently building projects and working with different technologies to enhance overall understanding of security principles and to prepare for professional application.

 # Projects